gabrieljiglau/Anomaly_Detection/README.md

 In practice, the number of clusters is approximated using a _truncated_ version (max clusters to consider).

-There are different metaphors for the Dirichlet Process, but what was used here, in particular, was the 'stick breaking process', where each cluster is given an initial weight from a 'stick' of length 1, based on sampling from the Beta distribution, which has realizations inside [0, 1].
+There are different metaphors for the Dirichlet Process, but what was used here, in particular, was the 'stick breaking process', where each cluster is given an initial weight from a 'stick' that initially is of length 1, and is shortened based on samplings from a Beta distribution, which has realizations inside [0, 1].

 <img src="assets/hierarchical_DP.png" alt="Hierarchical DP flow" width=540/>

 *Hierarchical DP[1]*

-More recently, the 'stick breaking prior' DP was used in Variational Encoders, in order to enhance their representation capability [2].
+More recently, the 'stick breaking prior' DP was used in Variational Autoencoders, in order to enhance their representation capability [2].